G22.2590 – Natural Language Processing – Spring 2010

 - Open book and notes (you will need your book!).
 If you have

-simple calculator, that may also be helpful if we have a question on
+simple calculator, that may also be helpful for questions on

 - Five to seven questions